 Nowadays, most small businesses that purchase commercial property policies choose "all-risk" policies.
 These policies cover loss or damage caused by any peril that is not specifically excluded.
 In most parts of the United States, sinkhole collapse is not an excluded peril.

 Note that many commercial property policies, including the ISO policy, specifically define sinkhole collapse.
 This term means the sudden sinking or collapse of land into underground empty spaces created by the action of water on limestone or dolomite.
 Sinkhole collapse does not mean sinking or collapse of land into man-made underground cavities.
-In other words, collapse of covered property is covered if the collapse is caused by a natural sinkhole.
+In other words, the collapse of covered property is covered if the collapse is caused by a natural sinkhole.
 Collapse caused by a man-made sinkhole is not covered.

 If you live in an area that is highly prone to sinkholes, your property policy may contain a sinkhole exclusion.
 Some states (including Florida) require insurance companies to offer sinkhole coverage to policyholders for an additional premium.
 Unfortunately, this coverage can be very expensive.